Mizoram: CEM of Chakma Autonomous District Council removed

 Rasik Mohan Chakma, a 60-year-old veteran politician, has served as the Chakma Council’s CEM since his sixth election victory in May 2023.

-He also contested the state assembly polls held in November last year and got elected from Chakma dominated Tuichawng seat on the MNF ticket.
+He contested the Mizoram Assembly elections in November 2023 and was elected from the Chakma-dominated Tuichawng constituency on an MNF ticket.